 As the seller you will be responsible to have your Mexican Property Taxes, Home Owners / Strata Dues paid to the date of close.
 You can request to have your utilities pro-rated if they have been pre-paid or have your electricity and water meters read on the date of close so that from that date it becomes the responsibility of the buyer.
 Your annual trust fee for your title is one fee that cannot be pro rated.
 If your annual trust fee is due in November and you close your sale in December you will still be responsible to pay the annual fee for one year regardless.
 The buyer will also be paying one year of trust fee's up front in their closing costs.

 Capital Gains tax also applies in Mexico.
 It will be calculated on any gain you make on the sale of your property.
 It will be calculated in pesos at the exchange rate of the day when you purchased your property and at the exchange rate of the day when you sell your property.
 There are deductions that can be calculated to bring the gain down.
 Such as your Real Estate Commission, you also will receive an inflationary credit for each year of ownership of your property, original Factura's for improvements can also be submitted for consideration.
 It may be possible to have a tax strategy prepared in Mexico to further reduce your tax obligation.
 After you close your sale talk to your accountant North of the Border for your US or Canadian Income Taxes.
 US and Canadian Citizens receive a tax credit for Capital Gains Tax paid in Mexico.

 Lastly you will be paying the Real Estate commission that you agree to in the listing contract with your Realtor and Broker in Mexico plus IVA Tax.

-IT'S SAFE AND IT'S EASY.
-LET ME HELP YOU SELL YOUR PIECE OF PARADISE.
+IT'S SAFE AND IT'S EASY LET ME HELP YOU SELL YOUR MEXICO PROPERTY

 YOUR Los Cabos Real Estate Professional